dcvl18/DeepDualNet-Pytorch/README.md

 ## Dataset

-We construct the dataset using a stereo camera with 50 subjects by ourselves, but unfortunately we cannot open it in public.
+We construct the dataset using a stereo camera with 50 subjects by ourselves, but unfortunately we cannot share it in public.
 Instead of sharing all of it, we offer one subject to test the model.

 ## Train and Test